Set configuration and organization databases for SQL Server AlwaysOn failover

 In SQL Server Management Studio, create an availability group; specify the configuration and organization databases, and primary and secondary replica.
 More information: Creation and Configuration of Availability Groups (SQL Server)

-The following steps create a single SQL Server availability group that includes a Microsoft Dynamics CRM configuration database and a single organization database.
+The following steps create a single SQL Server availability group that includes a Microsoft Dynamics 365 configuration database and a single organization database.
 Additionally, a listener will be added to the availability group.

 Create the availability group for the configuration and organization databases